 Afternoon – Whistle Stop Tour of Rome’s Monuments

 There’s a take-out pizza shop called Scialla The Original Street Food (Vicolo del Farinone, 27) five minutes walk from St Peter’s Square, where you can get a cheap slice.

 There are a couple of tables inside or benches on the street outside.

 Castel Sant’Angelo (Lungotevere Castello, 50) is a very popular photo spot in Rome.

-Next we head over St. Angelo Bridge, one of Rome’s many bridges which connect districts separated by the River Tiber.
+Next, we head over to St. Angelo Bridge, one of Rome’s many bridges that connect districts separated by the River Tiber.